How to re-finish wood and bolsters or brass or copper video. I am using in the video a scouring pad and I also show a sponge also.

 Other ways of cleaning a really abused knife surface is using sand paper grits of 120, 240 and then 320.
 This is very heavy duty, to be used only for the worst kek and rust on a knife.
 Rinse when done and as always, dry off surface completely.
 Any knife you have, no matter how funky and crusty, can be renewed back to the surface with a bit of work.
 Tip for deep cleaning a wood cutting board.
 Spray or soak surface with bleach and let soak in.
 Then use your sharp kitchen knife to scrape off the surface, moving only in one direction.
 Kitchen knives make excellent scrapers.

 The wood handle

 There is no such thing as a hard impenetrable (by water, oils, surfactants, etc.) finish that does not have some toxic repercussions in the home or in the environment.
 If you want an environmentally clean handle on your fine kitchen tool, it has to have some form of upkeep.
 Since I and my family consciously try to avoid household chemicals in all forms, then the trick for me was to find a clean finish that needs to be periodically renewed and to keep it easy and simple.
-I use two coats of Bulls Eye Shellac to fill the grain of the wood and then a cost of Howard’s Wax-N-Feed wood finish.
 The wax finish has Bee’s and Carnuba and Mineral oil.